coder/coder/docs/templates/tour.md

 - Access to the command-line on this computer or instance.

 - A text editor and a tar utility.
-This tour uses [GNU nano](https://nano-editor.org/) and [GNU tar](https://www.gnu.org/software/tar/).
+For this tour, we use [GNU nano](https://nano-editor.org/) and [GNU tar](https://www.gnu.org/software/tar/).